Krillh/Airzlinshire/Literature/Book/drafts/draft 0.md

 ## Chapter 2 Part 1 (Nolu)

 Suddenly I'm awake, coughing.
 My mouth is full of something.
 I cough, each breath in is a painful dry wheeze.
 I can't think of anything but trying to breathe.
 After enough coughing to send stars across my vision, my sense returns and I take some shaky breaths, grateful for the painless air.
 There is a small pile of sand and spit on the ground in front of me and a ray of morning sunlight pokes through the top of the cave directly above me.
+I stand onto unsteady legs and take a closer look at the small hole.
+A bit of sand showers down as the sand above shifts.
+The rock is riddled with pores. *Kmudvan*.
+The little worms of the desert, rock eaters.

 ## Translations

 **Deklan** (Gvar: "deh-KLAHN") : *noun.* a substance used to help start fires popular in the desert regions of the Eastern Continent made primarily of tree sap.
 It lights with the addition of a small amount of water, often in the form of saliva.
 It is too volatile for most regions because of the humidity.

 **Diblin** (Gvar: "dee-BLEEN") : *noun.* moon mouse; a medium sized desert rodent with large ears, usually around 9 cm long.

+****

 **Min Vigin** (Tyanipem: "meen vee-gheen") : *noun.* a species of person known for being strongly connected with nature, generally pretty quiet, and adverse to violence.
 They have long lifespans and grow to around 1.4 meters on average.